inab/opeb-submission/docs/_sections/community.md

 	}
 	```

-* One or more __metrics computation dockers__ : These docker images should calculate the statistics based on the user input in canonical format and reference data.
+* One or more __metrics computation dockers__ : These docker images should calculate the statistics based on the participant results in canonical format and reference data.
 Each docker should produce a statistic.

   * *Input*:
-    * User Input in canonical format.
+    * Participant results in canonical format.
     * Reference data.
     * Query IDs.
-    * User Input IDs.
+    * Results IDs.
   * *Output*: Statistic calculated.

   *It is responsibility of the community to provide a useful output.*